Dogstudio/highway/README.md

 ## Support

 Note that **Highway** uses modern features because we wanted it to be *modern*.
-This means some browser might not support some of these modern features and you'll have to add a polyfill to your projects like [**babel-polyfill**](https://babeljs.io/docs/usage/polyfill/) or transpile your code to ES5 using tools like [**Webpack**](https://webpack.js.org/).
-This is a non-exhaustive list of modern features used in **Highway**:
+This means some browsers might not support some of these modern features so we are providing an ES5 version of **Highway** in order to simplify your life.

-- Classes
-- Object/Array Destructuring
-- Maps
-- Promises
-- Async...Await Functions
-- Fetch API
-- ...
+We want you to focus on your projects instead of spending time on endless configurations in order to use **Highway**.
+This gives you the opportunity to use the ES6 version that is **lighter** and supports a majority of modern browsers or the ES5 version that is **heavier** and supports older browsers...
+Goddamn IE.

+Note that since **Highway** uses the Fetch API in order to make HTTP requests you'll have to use the [whatwg-fetch](https://github.com/github/fetch) polyfill for IE...
+Him again.
-Check out the [**Basic Polyfill**](https://github.com/Dogstudio/highway/tree/master/examples/basic-polyfill) example to know how to polyfill **Highway**.
-This example is compatible with:
+Check out the [**Basic Polyfill**](https://github.com/Dogstudio/highway/tree/master/examples/basic-polyfill) example that uses the both ES5 version of **Highway** and the Fetch API polyfill.

+This example supports:

 - Google Chrome
-- Safari
 - Firefox
 - Edge
+- Safari 6.2+
-- IE11
+- Internet Explorer 10+

 ## Roadmap